MIMO ● Dusseldorf, Germany

 University ● Hochschule Düsseldorf, University of Applied Sciences

-task ● Renovation and Addition of storey, Mirke district, Wuppertal
+Renovation & Addition of storey, Café Ada, Wuppertal

-Six faculties and the Institute for Sustainable Urban Development (In-LUST) are involved in the interdisciplinary team.
-The team currently consists of 40 students and nine professors from six different faculties, supported by other professors, academic and student staff, the HSD workshop team and above all partners.
-Planning and ideas come together in the Faculty of Architecture, where the concepts for Design Challenge and House Demonstration Unit (HDU) are developed and the subsequent construction is coordinated.
+Six faculties and the Institute for Sustainable Urban Development (In-LUST) are involved in the interdisciplinary team MIMO (Minimal Impact – Maximum Output).
+The team currently consists of 40 students and nine professors, supported by other professors, academic and student staff, the HSD workshop team, and further partners.

 The subject of team MIMO is the cautious renovation and addition of storeys of an existing warehouse in Wuppertal from 1905 which is nowadays used as a catering, dance and event location by the supra-regional known Café ADA.
 The goal and guiding principle for the redesign of the inventory is therefore above all the aspect of preservation – both preservation of the structural history of the object and preservation of the atmosphere, as this is precisely what visitors appreciate about the ADA.

 Team MIMO focuses on its own urban compression, taking into account a visible value for the relationships.
 It means 15 residential modules in wooden construction for all one to four people.
 The innovative central energy supply system energiBUS links a heat pump for heat and cold supply with household appliances and ensures energy efficiency in the whole system.

 The facade is an elementary part of the design, as it forms a functional shell around the entire structure.
 The so-called climate shell consists of horizontal glass slats.
 The house is ventilated with fresh air through the slats.
 In addition, each slat is fitted with photovoltaic cells and thus generates sustainable energy from solar radiation.